Storm-battered Florida braces for a fourth day of floods after downpours transformed roads into canals and stranded drivers | KRDO

 Thunderstorms are expected across the High Plains beginning Friday afternoon and continuing into the evening, according to the National Weather Service.

 Two regions are under a slight level 2 of 5 risks of severe thunderstorms in the central High Plains and from the Mid-Atlantic to southern New England.
-The threat in the High Plains covers parts of eastern Colorado, southwestern Nebraska and eastern Kansas, while the northeast threat spreads from northern Virginia to southern New Hampshire.
+The threat in the Central US covers parts of Colorado, Nebraska and Kansas, while the Northeast threat spreads from northern Virginia to Maine and includes Boston.

 New York City, Washington, DC, Philadelphia, Baltimore and Boston are under a lower level 1 of 5 severe storm threat.